mrofiq466/DJaringanQ/virtualbox/wsl1/README.md

 Reload

 ## 4. Verify
-cek your vm and wsl1
+Check your vm and wsl1

 # Noted
 Only support on WSL1 if WSL2 you can choose one of them WSL or Hypervisor